-French firm starts human trials of artificial heartDecember 20th, 2013 in Medical research /
+French firm starts human trials of artificial heartDecember 20, 2013 in Medicine & Health / Medical research

 French biomedical firm Carmat said on Friday it had begun the first human trial of its prototype artificial heart, which aims at overcoming shortages of organs available for transplant.

 The implant operation, which took place on Wednesday at the Georges Pompidou Hospital in Paris, "went satisfactorily," it said in a statement.